scala/docs.scala-lang/_overviews/parallel-collections/performance.md

 One common cause of a performance deterioration is also boxing and unboxing that happens implicitly when passing a primitive type as an argument to a generic method.
-At runtime, primitive types are converted to objects which represent them, so that they could be passed to a method with a generic type parameter.
+At runtime, primitive types are converted to objects which represent them, so that they could be passed to a method with a type parameter.
 This induces extra allocations and is slower, also producing additional garbage on the heap.